Kaskaya/application-security-platform/README.md

   - Vulnerability table
   - Search, sort, add, delete, and edit operations
   - Data import from JSON and CSV files
-- All data is stored in the `data/vulnerabilities` directory.
+- All data is stored in the Supabase database.

 ## Vulnerability Detail Page